 These generally include the C-suite: CEO, CFO, COO, Top Legal Officer, General Counsel, Senior Vice-President, Division Presidents, Chief Sales Officer, Chief Marketing Officer, Chief Human Resources Officer, Chief Administrative Officer, Chief Technology Officer, or Chief Information Officer.

 Government regulations are another potential determining factor, as in the United States S-Corps are limited to 100 shareholders if they want to keep favorable tax status.

 Generally, you should offer LTI plans to those individuals, who are crucial to the success of your firm, usually starting with the C-suite, and consider expanding to other high-performing and high-potential employees who could be susceptible to poaching by the competition.
-They can also be very helpful in retaining key figures during an acquisition or a merger.
+They can also be very helpful in retaining key figures during an acquisition, a merger, or challenging market conditions.